Getting Started

 }

-Now make Alice active again, by sending a new message from her:
+Now make Alice active again, by adding a new message from her:

 docker exec -it getting-started-postgres psql -U drasi_user -d getting_started -c \